edgeandnode/ui-challenge/README.md

 Designs can be found [here](https://www.figma.com/file/x6f8HRP0TH0uWIWYqHfEup/Product-coding-challenge).

-1. React Query is already setup and we use it to fetch data for both pages.
-2. On the Projects page - show the list of projects as cards.
+1. On the Projects page - show the list of projects as cards.
 Make sure to implement the hover state, and to make the layout responsive.
+2. React Query is already setup and we use it to fetch data for both pages.
+For the cards, make sure to use project names.
+For the cards images, use the avatar property (which is a `Qm..` hash) and prepend this to it https://ipfs.io/ipfs/.
+For example, this is an image URL: https://ipfs.io/ipfs/QmfWoVg7xFrf1nx5P5ANJJfVzMABbrUJhg3FMkgnVKf9jH
 3. On the individual Project page - show more details about the project itself.
 The data should be already available for that page.
 Remember to have the hover state for the button.
 Button click shouldn't do anything.

 # Notes

 - Make sure to implement the UI/UX according to the Designs provided.
 We highly value attention to detail.
 - For styling we use Theme UI.
+You can read more about it here: https://theme-ui.com/getting-started/.
 There is an example in the app of how to add styles.

 # Setup and Development